Vancouver Fraser Port Authority

 999 Canada Place, Vancouver, British Columbia, V6C 3T4

-Adapted from Managing vessel-generated underwater noise to reduce acoustic impacts to killer whales, to be presented at the 181st Acoustical Society of America Meeting at 10:40 AM PST on Thursday, December 2, 2021.
+Presented at the 181st Acoustical Society of America Meeting at 10:40 AM PST on Thursday, December 2, 2021

 Every year, thousands of ships en route to Canada’s largest port, the Port of Vancouver, transit through the Pacific Ocean’s richly biodiverse Salish Sea, home to a vast array of marine life including the endangered Southern Resident killer whale.

 As Southern Resident killer whales rely on sound to survive, underwater noise from commercial ships can interfere with their ability to hunt, navigate, and communicate, which is why both the Canadian and U.S. governments recognize “acoustic disturbance” as one of the key threats to the species’ recovery.

 To better understand and reduce the effects of vessel-generated noise on local whale populations, the Vancouver Fraser Port Authority launched the Enhancing Cetacean Habitat and Observation (ECHO) Program in 2014.
 The ECHO Program coordinates research projects to advance our understanding of underwater vessel noise and since 2017, has led seasonal initiatives encouraging ships to slow down or stay distanced to reduce underwater vessel noise while transiting through Southern Resident killer whale foraging areas.